 Unfortunately for tourists, several of them are also infamously dangerous, and some are under the control of gangs.
 Tourists are discouraged from visiting these which sadly includes Mexico City’s largest market, La Merced.

 Several markets are recommended for tourists.
-One we visited and suggested by the concierge at Four Seasons Hotel Mexico City is La Ciudadela which is home to over 350 vendors and specializes in handicrafts and folk art.
+One we visited and suggested by the concierge at Four Seasons Mexico City is La Ciudadela which is home to over 350 vendors and specializes in handicrafts and folk art and also on our list of things to do in Mexico City with kids.

 Located about an hour’s drive outside of Mexico City, this fantastic “City of the Gods” is a UNESCO World Heritage Centre and features the towering Pyramid of the Sun and Pyramid of the Moon.
 Teotihuacan was built hundreds of years before the Aztecs arrived in Mexico and was already an enigmatic, deserted ruin in Aztec times.